VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance. She uses these tips to store her own receipts.

 Why Choose Mexican Tile?

-For thousands of years artisans in Mexico and other places have made tiles by hand and painted them with unique designs handed down in families for generations.
-The process of producing these tiles is time-consuming and labor intensive, yet their cost is comparable to machine produced products which lack the intense beauty of these handmade creations.
+For thousands of years, artisans in Mexico and other places have made tiles by hand and painted them with unique designs handed down in families for generations.
+The process of producing these tiles is time consuming and labor intensive, yet their cost is comparable to machine-produced products which lack the intense beauty of these handmade creations.

 Talavera Pros and Cons

-unique, one of a kind, hand made
+Unique, one of a kind, hand made

-best for Latin or Mediterranean homes
+Best for Latin or Mediterranean homes

-environmentally friendly processing, employs craftsmen
+Environmentally friendly processing, employs craftsmen

-not easy to find in larger home stores
+Not easy to find in larger home stores

-variability of tiles makes inperfection less noticeable
+Variability of tiles makes inperfection less noticeable

-tiles can chip
+Tiles can chip

-usually ordered online from talavera specialist
+Usually ordered online from talavera specialist

-some hand painted tiles made to order and may require time for a large order
+Some hand painted tiles made to order and may require time for a large order

-can be installed as accents in floor or with other tiles
+Can be installed as accents in floor or with other tiles

-need a specialist familiar with hand made tiles
+Need a specialist familiar with hand made tiles

-easy to clean with soap and water, black grout hides dirt
+Easy to clean with soap and water, black grout hides dirt

-need to be careful about using chemicals which can damage
+Need to be careful about using chemicals which can damage

 Talavera tiles come both in solid colors and in designs.
 We started each of our bathroom and kitchen designs by choosing a solid color combination first.
 You can use one color for both the background and edging or choose to use a different color for the edging tiles.
 The main choices are blue, white, yellow, green and brown (terracotta).

 We wanted to use all the tile colors, so we did a different main color combination in each room.
 One bathroom uses white background tiles with blue edging.
 Another bathroom uses green with blue for the shower but solid green for the counter.
 In our kitchen, we used yellow for the counter with a terracotta border.
-Included with your choice of color will be a decision on whether to use watercolor tiles, which are lightly glazed and streaked with color, or solid color tiles which have a bold and solid color look.
+Along with your choice of color will be a decision on whether to use watercolor tiles, which are lightly glazed and streaked with color, or solid color tiles which have a bold and solid color look.
 The watercolor tiles have a more modern look, while the solid colors are a more classic style.